-Commercial Demand Response Program - Coming Soon
+Commercial Demand Response Program

-HG&E anticipates the launch of a new commercial demand response program that will provide customers an incentive for assisting HG&E in reducing demand on the electric grid during the times when demand is highest.
-Customers will be able to receive an incentive for either dispatching electricity during peak demand events, or, through curtailing their use of electricity.
+HG&E has launched a new commercial demand response program that provides customers an incentive for assisting HG&E in reducing demand on the electric grid during the times when demand is highest.
+Customers are able to receive an incentive for either dispatching electricity during peak demand events, or, through curtailing their use of electricity.

-FOOTPRINT NEWSLETTER
+FOOTPRINT Newsletter